Aligning Few-Step Diffusion Models with Dense Reward Difference Learning: Experiments

-\textbf{Sample efficiency in reward optimization.} We prioritize sample efficiency as a key metric for evaluating reward optimization performance, examining how effectively each algorithm utilizes generated samples to improve reward outcomes.
-Learning curves in \cref{fig:50s} illustrate the sample efficiency of each algorithm during reward optimization with 50-step denoising across different reward functions.
-The horizontal axis specifies the cumulative number of generated image samples utilized for reward optimization, while the vertical axis reflects the average reward values calculated from these samples.
-In \cref{fig:50s}, the steeper learning curves of SDPO suggest that our method is able to achieve higher reward scores with relatively fewer samples compared to others, indicating its superior sample efficiency.
+\textbf{Sample efficiency in optimizing low-step samples.} Sample efficiency measures how effectively algorithms leverage samples to enhance reward outcomes.
+We evaluate this by generating samples from intermediate model checkpoints using various step configurations and assessing their reward scores.
+Fig.~\ref{fig:sample} displays Aesthetic Score reward curves for images generated with 1, 2, 4, and 8 sampling steps, while additional reward curves are provided in the appendix.
+In these plots, the x-axis specifies the cumulative number of samples used for training, and the y-axis indicates the average reward of low-step samples.
+The steeper reward curves of SDPO suggest that it is able to achieve higher rewards with fewer samples compared to other algorithms, demonstrating its superior sample efficiency in optimizing low-step samples.

-\textbf{Step generalization.} We evaluate the step generalization capabilities of models finetuned on 50-step denoising trajectories during inference with fewer denoising steps, where samples are generated using varying number of denoising steps (1, 2, 4, 8, and 16).
-Specifically, we leverage each intermediate model checkpoint to generate samples with different step configurations, subsequently evaluating these samples across various reward functions. \Cref{fig:1s} presents the reward curves for samples generated using a single denoising step, while additional curves for samples from denoising trajectories of other lengths are provided in \cref{appendix:step}.
-Across all evaluations, our SDPO consistently achieves the highest reward scores compared to other algorithms, indicating superior step generalization.

-\textbf{Generalization to unseen prompts.} We further evaluate finetuned models on unseen prompts from \cite{dpok}, which specify attributes like color (\textit{A green colored rabbit}), count (\textit{Four wolves in the park}), composition (\textit{A cat and a dog}), and location (\textit{A dog on the moon}). \Cref{tab:unseen} displays reward scores for sampling trajectories of 1, 4, 16, and 50 steps, evaluated using various reward functions.
-Across all these evaluations, our SDPO continues to outperform the pretrained SD-Turbo and the other algorithms.
-We also present qualitative comparisons of generated images for unseen prompts in \cref{fig:teaser} and \cref{appendix:vis}, where SDPO consistently delivers reward-aligned images across all steps.
+\textbf{Generalization to unseen prompts.} We further evaluate the generalization capability of our SDPO on unseen, complex text prompts from \cite{dpok}, specifying attributes like color (\textit{A green colored rabbit}), count (\textit{Four wolves in the park}), composition (\textit{A cat and a dog}), and location (\textit{A dog on the moon}).
+Accordingly, Table~\ref{tab:unseen} presents reward scores for 1-, 2-, 4-, and 8-step samples generated from these unseen prompts by both the non-finetuned SD-Turbo and various finetuned models.
+Notably, SDPO consistently outperforms all baselines across different reward functions and step settings.
+Qualitative results on unseen prompts are provided in Fig.~\ref{fig:teaser} and the appendix.